maxchou415/IOHVideoPlayer/README.md

       }
 ```

-2. Finish, just deploy to your server.
+ 2. All Done! just deploy to your server now.